 Introduction to VAV Systems

-If you work in large commercial office or mixed use buildings you almost certainly work with VAV systems on a regular basis.
-If you aren't familiar with VAV this is a quick intro to the basics so that they won't seem so overwhelming.
+If you work in large commercial offices or mixed-use buildings, you almost certainly work with VAV systems regularly.
+If you aren't familiar with VAV, this is a quick intro to the basics so that they won't seem so overwhelming.

-VAV stands for Variable Air Volume, this means that the AHU (Air Handling Unit) can vary amount of air output to suit the amount of air needed for the areas served.
+VAV stands for variable air volume; this means that the AHU (air handling unit) can vary the amount of air output to suit the amount of air needed for the areas served.

-Each zone is served by at least one VAV box or more accurately a VAV terminal.
-The terminal is controlled by a temperature (Generally the BAS system) to open and close to provide more or less air to the zone.
-As VAV terminals open the static pressure in the supply duct decreases and the blower increases air volume to maintain the static.
-As the air volume is increased the system cooling capacity also needs to increase to maintain the supply air temperature.
+Each zone is served by at least one VAV box—or, more accurately, a VAV terminal.
+The terminal is controlled by a temperature (generally the BAS system) to open and close to provide more or less air to the zone.
+As VAV terminals open, the static pressure in the supply duct decreases, and the blower increases air volume to maintain the static.
+As the air volume increases, the system cooling capacity also needs to increase to maintain the supply air temperature.

-This constant modulation requires variable refrigerant capacity in the form of multi stage or variable refrigerant compression and generally a blower fitted with a VFD (Variable Frequency Drive) although older VAV systems often used a adjustable vane at the blower inlet to vary the air volume.
+This constant modulation requires variable refrigerant capacity in the form of multi-stage or variable refrigerant compression and generally a blower fitted with a VFD (variable frequency drive).
+However, older VAV systems often used an adjustable vane at the blower inlet to vary the air volume.